MuhtasimTanmoy/notebook/protocols/http.md

 # HTTP

-- In case of Ajax request 'X-Requested-With' headers added.
-This type of request not something from browser typed.
+- In case of Ajax request 'X-Requested-With' headers are added.
+This type of request is not something from the browser typed.

-- Response is ok if `HTTP status code` between 200-299 and if cached status code 304.
+- Response is ok if the `HTTP status code` is between 200-299 and if the cached status code is 304.

 - The Host is the domain the request is being sent to.
 This header was introduced so hosting sites could include multiple domains on a single IP.